replicatedhq/replicated-docs/docs/enterprise/updating-apps.md

 [![Preflight Checks](/images/preflight-checks.png)](/images/preflight-checks.png)

-Preflight failures and warnings do not preclude the upgrade to a new version.
+Warnings do not preclude the upgrade to a new version.
+The installer may elect to ignore warnings and proceed with the upgrade.

-The installer may elect to ignore these failures and proceed with the upgrade.
-If any `strict` preflight checks are configured and the check has a `fail` outcome, the release cannot be deployed.
+Preflight check failures may also be ignored unless they are `strict`.
+If present, `strict` preflight checks that have a `fail` outcome will prevent the installer from deploying the release.
 For more details, review [Resolving Strict Preflight Checks](../enterprise/installing-existing-cluster-online#resolve-strict-preflight-checks).

 ### Updating
 An update is performed by clicking **Continue** on the preflight checks page, or by clicking **Deploy** on the Version History tab.